robertgarrigos/demo_drupal/README.txt

 -- INSTALLATION --

-* Copy the demo module to your modules directory and enable it on the Modules page (admin/build/modules).
+* Copy the Demo module to your modules directory and enable it on the Modules page (admin/build/modules).

-* Optionally configure who is allowed to administer demo module, create dumps and reset the site at the Access control page (admin/user/access).
+* Optionally configure who is allowed to administer Demo module, create dumps and reset the site on the Permissions page (admin/user/permissions).

 -- CONFIGURATION --